lipusz/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 | for Result Rankings.

 ![Figure 1: The Lunar Resort wants to tweak these results: pin the Activities page to the top, and hide the legal content entirely.](../../images/search-result-rankings-todo.png)

+## Requirements and Limitations

+Search Tuning features like Result Rankings are only supported when using Elasticsearch as the search engine.

+The Result Ranking entries are currently shared across all Virtual Instances so it is not possible to customize your search results differently.

+Multi-tenant @product@ integration with Elasticsearch (connecting multiple, indepedent @procuct@ deployments to the same Elasticsearch cluster) is not supported currently with Result Rankings.

+Existing Ranking can't be renamed and you can't change its search term. ((LPS-96357)[https://issues.liferay.com/browse/LPS-96357]).

+**LIST MORE STORIES**

+## Known Issues

+There are several known  issues and planned improvements for Result Rankings.
+See [LPS-99540](https://issues.liferay.com/browse/LPS-99540) for the complete list.
+These are some of the most important ones:
+**LIST ISSUES**

 ## Creating and Managing Result Rankings